-As a kid I always loved being assigned a book to read in school that had a movie.
+As a kid, I always loved being assigned a book to read in school that had a movie.
 I knew that meant we’d spend at least a day or two of that class watching the movie.
-Sometimes the movies were good, more often they were bad, but they always lead to great discussions afterwards.
+Sometimes the movies were good, more often they were bad, but they always lead to great discussions afterward.
 I have patterned our homeschool reading lessons after the same model, a book and a movie (you’ll see that hashtag all over my Instagram feed).
 I assign my kids books, we discuss them, and then watch the movie.
 It has become a cherished family tradition.
 After getting frustrated trying to figure out appropriate grade levels, I put together these books made into movies by grade level list to help figure out just when I should assign something.

 Also, all these Amazon links are going to be affiliate links, so I don’t have to keep marking it.